Harmful algal bloom: Other locations

-Okeechobee Waterway

-Lake Okeechobee is an ideal habitat for cyanobacteria because its shallow, sunny, and laden with nutrients from Florida's agriculture.
-The Okeechobee Waterway connects the lake to the Atlantic Ocean and the Gulf of Mexico through the St. Lucie River and the Caloosahatchee respectively.
-This means that harmful algal blooms are carried down the estuaries as water is released during the wet summer months.
-In July 2018 up to 90% of Lake Okeechobee was covered in algae.
-Water draining from the lake filled the region with a noxious odor and caused respiratory problems in some humans during the following month.
-To make matters worse, harmful red tide blooms are historically common on Florida's coasts during these same summer months.
-Cyanobacteria in the rivers die as they reach saltwater but their nitrogen fixation feeds the red tide on the coast.
-Areas at the mouth of the estuaries such as Cape Coral and Port St. Lucie therefore experience the compounded effects of both types of harmful algal bloom.
-Cleanup crews hired by authorities in Lee County - where the Caloosahatchee meets the Gulf of Mexico - removed more than 1700 tons of dead marine life in August 2018.

-Baltic Sea
+Europe

-In 2020, a large harmful algal bloom closed beaches in Poland and Finland, brought on by a combination of fertilizer runoff and extreme heat, posing a risk to flounder and mussel beds.
+In 2020, a large harmful algal bloom closed beaches along the Baltic Sea coasts in Poland and Finland, brought on by a combination of fertilizer runoff and extreme heat, posing a risk to flounder and mussel beds.
 This is seen by the Baltic Sea Action Group as a threat to biodiversity and regional fishing stocks.

-Coastal seas of Bangladesh, India, and Pakistan
+South Asia

 Open defecation is common in south Asia, but human waste is an often overlooked source of nutrient pollution in marine pollution modeling.
 When nitrogen (N) and phosphorus (P) contributed by human waste was included in models for Bangladesh, India, and Pakistan, the estimated N and P inputs to bodies of water increased one to two orders of magnitude compared to previous models.
 River export of nutrients to coastal seas increases coastal eutrophication potential (ICEP).
 The ICEP of the Godavari River is three times higher when N and P inputs from human waste are included.